 There is a level of intimacy God wants us to operate on with Him.
 It is the level where we daily receive instructions from Him for every aspect of our life, every decision we make.
 This kind of instruction can’t come to those who are worried and busy with so many ‘important’ things that they don’t have time to stay at the feet of the Lord.
 Operating on the level where we walk with divine instructions makes us more than conquerors, more fruitful, more successful and it keeps our heart at peace even in the face of raging storms.

 This is not a year to embark on a merry-go-round; to get involved with activities, events and relationships that are taking us nowhere that are not in any way bringing us closer to who God created us to be.
-There’s no time in 2018 to waste going round and round in circles; doing the same things all over again that we did in previous years that have not brought about any significant growth or improvement in our lives.
+There’s no time to waste going round and round in circles; doing the same things all over again that we did in previous years that have not brought about any significant growth or improvement in our lives.
 This year we need to get it right, we need to know what we should be doing per time.
 The only way we can achieve this is by staying close to the Lord and hanging on every Word He gives to us.
 While in Peter’s boat, Jesus gave Peter a Word that catapulted Peter to a level he had never been before.
 It gave Peter an uncommon and unusual net breaking breakthrough (Luke 5:1-11).
 A breakthrough that could have easily slipped past Peter if he didn’t create room for Jesus in his boat.
 I pray this year we will give Jesus room in the boat of our lives so we can receive that Word that will catapult us to a level we have never been before.

 PHOTO CREDIT: creationswap